Mindstormer619/Code-Notes/Literature Notes/Designing Data Intensive Applications - Reliable, Scalable, Maintainable Apps.md

 The high percentiles are called _tail latencies_ and they matter because they directly affect user experience of the service.
 The customers with the slowest requests will also often have the most data on their accounts, because they have made the most purchases -- i.e. they are the most valuable customers.
 However, there are diminishing returns (e.g. p999 may matter for your product, but not p9999).

+## Maintainability

+Design principles:

++ **Operability.** Make it easy for ops teams to keep the system running smoothly.
++ **Simplicity.** Make it easy for new engineers to understand the system.
++ **Evolvability.** Make it easy for engineers to make changes in the system, allowing for unanticipated usecases as requirements change.
+Also called *extensibility.*

 ----

 ## References